This brief tutorial shows students and new users how to install an FTP server using vsftpd on Ubuntu 20.04 | 18.04.

 4. Setup FTP homes

-When adding new FTP users, simply create their FTP folders and add them to the file to allow access to the server.
+When adding new FTP users, simply add their FTP folders to the file to allow access to the server.

 sudo mkdir -p /home/username/ftp/upload sudo chmod 550 /home/username/ftp sudo chmod 750 /home/username/ftp/upload sudo chown -R username: /home/username/ftp